Publication highlights

 Uncovering cancer-immune system interactions could inform how patients respond to immunotherapy

-The researchers focused on a class of genes called cancer drivers because, when altered, they help drive cancer.
-They identified 477 of these cancer drivers that interact with multiple features of the TIME, suggesting that they drive the formation of cancer by disrupting biological processes within the cell as well as interfering with the immune system.
+Focusing on a class of genes called cancer drivers, they identified 477 of these cancer drivers that interact with multiple features of the TIME, suggesting that they drive the formation of cancer by disrupting biological processes within the cell as well as interfering with the immune system.

 Mechanistic insights into the interactions between cancer drivers and the tumour immune microenvironment